DataIntellSystLab/KARGVA/README.md

 # KARGVA
-K-mer-based Antibiotic Resistance Gene Variant Analyzer (KARGVA) KARGVA is a Multi-platform Toolkit for Identification of Antibiotic Resistance from Sequencing Data Conferred by Point Mutations in Bacterial Genes.
+K-mer-based Antibiotic Resistance Gene Variant Analyzer (KARGVA).
+KARGVA is a Multi-platform Toolkit for Identification of Antibiotic Resistance from Sequencing Data Conferred by Point Mutations in Bacterial Genes.

 # Installation
 KARGVA requires the Java Virtual Machine (https://www.java.com/en/).
 The .class files available on this GitHub have been compiled on MS Windows 10 using 64-bit javac v.15.